mock-server/mockserver/README.md

 * org.mock-server:mockserver-core - core classes shared by all versions

 MockServer can be found on Maven Central at https://oss.sonatype.org/index.html#nexus-search;quick~mockserver.

-# Why use MockServer

-MockServer allows you to mock any server or service that you connect to over HTTP, such as REST or RPC service.

-This is useful in the following scenarios:
-* testing
- * easily recreate all types of responses for HTTP dependencies such as REST or RPC services to test applications easily and affectively
- * isolate the system under test to ensure tests run reliably and only fail when there is a genuine bug.
-It is important only the system under test is tested and not its dependencies to avoid tests failing due to irrelevant external changes such as network failure or a server being rebooted / redeployed.
- * easily setup mock responses independently for each test to ensure test data is encapsulated with each test.
-Avoid sharing data between tests that is difficult to manage and maintain and risks test infecting each other.
-* de-coupling development
- * start working against a service API before the service is available.
-If an API or service is not yet fully developed MockServer can mock the API allowing the teams who is using the service to start work without being delayed.
- * isolate development teams particularly critical during the initial development phases when the APIs / services may be extremely unstable and volatile.
-Using the mock server allows development work to continue even when an external service fails.

 # How to use MockServer